LordOfTheCorgis/lumi-panel/README.md

 in mind, Pterodactyl runs all game servers in isolated Docker containers while exposing a beautiful and intuitive UI to end users.

+## Lumi Panel Update (04/05/2026)

+Lumi Panel is now live in production.

+### New Features

+* Full redesign of all pages
+	* Refreshed server layout
+	* Power buttons on the server list
+	* Search bar on the server list
+	* Sort servers by name and status
+* Replaced the file editor with Monaco Editor
+* Added a "Select All" option in the subuser menu when assigning permissions
+* FiveM servers now include a txAdmin button for quick and easy panel access
+* Minecraft servers now include a built-in mod loader with support for Modrinth and CurseForge

+If you run into bugs, please open an issue or contact the maintainer directly.

 Stop settling for less.
 Make game servers a first class citizen on your platform.

 ![Image](https://cdn.pterodactyl.io/site-assets/pterodactyl_v1_demo.gif)